 Software companies that continue to include existing customers in their beta tests, continuously review and identify common issues for feature improvements, and look to resolve user experience issues find greater retention rates long term.
 Above all else, you need to be dedicated to constantly improving your product in order to succeed.

-If you could spot the signs of user churn, then you can develop a proactive way of addressing the issues and decreasing them.
+If you could spot the signs of customer churn, then you can develop a proactive way of addressing the issues and decreasing them.

 Join the Payments-Led Growth Movement